TrellixVulnTeam/swahilipython_SCMU/Doc/library/telnetlib.rst

 .. method:: Telnet.expect(list, timeout=None)

-   Read until one from a list of a regular expressions matches.
+   Read until one kutoka a list of a regular expressions matches.

    The first argument is a list of regular expressions, either compiled (:ref:`regex objects <re-objects>`) or uncompiled (byte strings).
 The